islam-Diab99/Charity/README.md

 - 🚀 **Flutter**: Cross-platform framework for mobile development.
 - 🌐 **Dio**: HTTP client for API calls.
 - 🏦 **Payment Gateway API**: Integration with a secure payment gateway.
-- 🔥 **Firebase**: For authentication and real-time data.

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](link-to-license-file) file for details.

 ## 📞 Contact